-Meanwhile the two junior Companies, 'E' - as seen, the last arrived at Edinburgh - and the aforementioned 'F', were ordered transferred to Scotland's west coast, to Ayr, there to provide the nucleus of the newly-forming 2nd (Reserve) Battalion.
+Meanwhile the two junior Companies, 'E' - as seen, the last arrived at Edinburgh - and the aforementioned 'F', were ordered transferred to Scotland's west coast, to Ayr, there to provide the nucleus of the newly-forming 2^{nd} (Reserve) Battalion.

-Private Simms, however, although having left Newfoundland as a soldier of 'E' Company, was not to be posted to the Regimental Depot but to southern England.
+But, although he was a soldier of 'E' Company, it was to be another year before Private Taylor was to see the Regimental Depot at Ayr.

-When he had been apprised of this change in plans seems not to be recorded - nor why he was selected - but Private Simms was one of the few from 'E' Company who were to swell the ranks of the units posted to Aldershot - thus he became a soldier of 'B' Company.
-And it was during the period while he was at Camp Aldershot, and as was the case with the great majority of the Newfoundland troops there, that Private Simms was prevailed upon to reenlist... for the duration of the war.
-This he did on August 14\.
+When he was apprised of his transfer seems not to be recorded, but Private Taylor was one of the few from 'E' Company who were to swell the ranks of the units posted to Aldershot - thus he became a soldier of 'A' Company.
+And it was while the Newfoundland Battalion was in training during those weeks at Aldershot that on August 14 Private Taylor would be prevailed upon to enlist for the duration of the conflict.

-\At the outset of the War, perhaps because it was felt by the authorities that it would be a conflict of short duration, the recruits enlisted for only a single year.
+At the outset of the War, perhaps because it was felt by the authorities that it would be a conflict of short duration, the recruits enlisted for only a single year.
 As the War progressed, however, this was obviously going to cause problems and the men were encouraged to re-enlist.
 Later recruits signed on for the 'Duration' at the time of their enlistment.

-(Right: Some of the personnel of 'A', 'B', 'C' and 'D' Companies of the 1st Battalion of the Newfoundland Regiment at Aldershot in August of 1915, prior to its departure to 'active service' on the Gallipoli Peninsula - from The Fighting Newfoundlander by Col. G.W.L.
+(Right above: Some of the personnel of 'A', 'B', 'C' and 'D' Companies of the 1st Battalion of the Newfoundland Regiment at Aldershot in August of 1915, prior to its departure to active service on the Gallipoli Peninsula - from The Fighting Newfoundlander by Col. G.W.L.
 Nicholson, C.D.)